 When an employee or a supervisor believes that changes in the responsibilities of a position are significant enough to warrant a review of the position description, he/she completes a Position Description Questionnaire (PDQ), signs the PDQ, and has the divisional vice president approve the request.
-The supervisor then contacts the compensation analyst to initiate the review.
+The supervisor then contacts the associate director for HRIS/classification & compensation to initiate the review.
 A review of a particular position can be requested once per year.

 When a position becomes vacant, the supervisor is expected to review the current description before recruitment begins.
 In cases of significant changes in job content, a Position Description Questionnaire must be completed.
-If there are minor changes in job content, adjustments to the current position description may be made by the supervisor and returned to the compensation analyst.
-The compensation analyst will provide guidance and assistance on which process to use.
+If there are minor changes in job content, adjustments to the current position description may be made by the supervisor and returned to the compensation specialist.
+The compensation specialist will provide guidance and assistance on which process to use.